Thor-tech-of-metal/repo-it-notes/my-notes/AI-notes/gitgub-ai.md

 2. On the right-hand side, select Copilot agent.
 The little could next to codpilot face.
 3. Write your prompt with commands 1,2,3 ...
 Click Ok
 4. That might create a PR the changes
+5. A repo can have many agents running at the same time.
 ``